Hassanrajput189/Spotify-clone/README.md

 # Spotify-full-clone
- Project Description: This Spotify clone enables users to create a songs folder, where they can upload and organize their favorite tracks.
-Users can easily browse and listen to their music directly within the app, offering a seamless and personalized music experience similar to the original Spotify platform.
+This Spotify clone, created with pure HTML, CSS, and JavaScript, lets users build a songs folder to upload and organize their favorite tracks.
+Users can easily browse and listen to their music directly in the app, offering a seamless and personalized music experience similar to the original Spotify.
 Enjoy managing your music library!